msa-em/cell-browser/12_discussion.md

 ::::

 :::{dropdown} Methodological notes
-High-passage CV-1 cells were seeded on 35mm glass-bottom dishes with 20mm coverslips (no 1.5 glass). moxGFP::μNS(1-721) and moxGFP::μNS(472-721) plasmids were transfected using lipofectamine 3000 for 24 hours before fixing with PFA.
+CV-1 cells were seeded on 35mm glass-bottom dishes with 20mm coverslips (no 1.5 glass). moxGFP::μNS(1-721) and moxGFP::μNS(472-721) plasmids were transfected using lipofectamine 3000 for 24 hours before fixing with PFA.
 2500 fields (50x50 grids) were imaged and converted to 8-bit TIF, stitched, then converted to DZI format.
 The data was hosted on Github Pages and is viewed with OpenSeadragon.